clandesv/reproducible-manuscripts-with-rmarkdown/README.md

-This repository contains introductory slides on how to write reproducible manuscripts with R Markdown and Pagedown.
-Slides were presented at the 2022 ReproHack, University of Mannheim.
+Explore this repository for introductory slides on writing reproducible manuscripts with R Markdown.

-Slideshow can be found here: https://clandesv.github.io/reproducible-manuscripts-with-rmarkdown/slides.html
+Access the slideshow at: Reproducible Manuscripts with R Markdown Slides. https://clandesv.github.io/reproducible-manuscripts-with-rmarkdown/slides.html